-The Commission considers that the Proposed Rule has the potential to promote competition in the DWGM and in other markets that storage service users are active.
-This is because the Proposed Rule may provide greater scope to those users to manage their risks in those markets.
+The Commission considers that liberalising the use of the Dandenong LNG storage facility has the potential to promote competition in the DWGM and in other markets that storage service users are active.
+This is because it may provide greater scope to those users to manage their risks in those markets.
+Stakeholders agreed that the Draft Rule would help promote competition in the DWGM.
 Greater competition in the DWGM and in other markets may ultimately lead to price benefits for end-use consumers.

-The Commission considers that the Proposed Rule has the potential to promote competition in the market to provide gas storage services, the DWGM and in other markets.
+The Commission considers that liberalising the use of the Dandenong LNG storage facility has the potential to promote competition in the market to provide gas storage services, the DWGM and in other markets.
 Enhanced competition may lead to price benefits for parties contracting LNG storage services and ultimately end-use consumers.

-The Commission further considers that the Proposed Rule is not likely to present new risks to competition.
+The Commission further considers that liberalising the use of the facility and removing AEMO's rights to LNG storage capacity is not likely to present new risks to competition.
 The restrictive trade practices provisions of the TPA and the ACCC's oversight role with respect to those provisions would continue.